Deron Williams: Beşiktaş (2011)

 During the 2011 NBA lockout, Williams signed a one-year contract for $5 million net income to play for Beşiktaş of the Turkish Basketball League and the FIBA EuroChallenge.
 His contract allowed him to return to the NBA with the Nets once the work stoppage ended.
 Beşiktaş was the same team that signed Allen Iverson in 2010.
 Because Williams was still under an NBA contract, he required clearance from FIBA in order to play elsewhere.

 On November 22, 2011, Williams scored 50 points against Göttingen, during a EuroChallenge first group-stage game.
 In the game, Williams went 17–23 from the field and 7–10 on three-point attempts and 9–11 on free throws.
 After a tentative agreement to end the 2011 NBA lockout was reached, Williams's jersey #8 was retired by Beşiktaş in a farewell ceremony prior to a game against Zorg en Zekerheid Leiden on November 29, 2011.
+Williams played a total of 15 games in Turkey.

 Return to New Jersey / Brooklyn (2011–2015)

 2011–12 season

 After the lockout ended, Williams returned to New Jersey, hoping to lead the Nets to the playoffs for the first time since 2007.
 The Nets caught a bad break in the preseason, though, as Brook Lopez suffered a broken foot that caused him to miss more than 2 months.
 After winning their opening game at Washington, the Nets went on to lose their next six, putting them in an early hole in the standings in an abbreviated season.
 The Nets continued to struggle without Lopez, but Williams played well enough to be voted into the All-Star Game for the third time in his career, as he averaged over 22 points and 8 assists at the break.

 When Lopez returned after the All-Star break, the Nets began to pick up their play.
-On March 4, 2012, Williams scored a career-high and Nets franchise-high 57 points against the Charlotte Bobcats.
+On March 4, 2012, Williams scored a career-high and NBA Nets franchise-high 57 points against the Charlotte Bobcats.
 He broke the previous team record of 52 points held by Mike Newlin and Ray Williams.
 It was the most points scored in the NBA that season and the second-most points scored against the Bobcats by one player in a single game, second to Kobe Bryant.
 Lopez went down again with a sprained ankle and was out for several more weeks.

 Williams remained optimistic that he would resign with the Nets, but was noncommittal as he said he wanted to keep his options open and become a free agent at the end of the season.
 Williams reiterated this stance on March 16 after the Nets failed to land All-Star center Dwight Howard at the trade deadline.